-After doing some of my own research about Wagyu (which I had never heard of prior to this), and attending a second field day on the breed, I bought my first Wagyu bull and converted a small part of my Angus herd to F1 Wagyu production as “an experiment”.
+After doing some of my own research about Wagyu and attending a second field day on the breed, I bought my first Wagyu bull and converted a small part of my Angus herd to F1 Wagyu production as “an experiment”.
+I was looking to improve the quality of the beef I was producing and to also find a better way and step away from the local beef market systems and the wild price fluctuations and often poor returns obtained.

 Whilst there were some initial teething problems in those early days, I found that, as I had been told at the field days, there were price premiums available for these cattle and there was definitely a market for them.
 I converted 100 Angus cows to F1 production and also sourced another 150 F1 Wagyu heifers and cows over the following years to move more quickly into higher Wagyu content production.
 I could see the benefits and found them to be cattle that were generally easier to handle than other breeds I had.
 Some of my neighbours were less than impressed with the new additions to my paddocks saying things like ‘You’re mad”, “they’ve got no rump”, “can you move them away from the boundary fences – I don’t want people to think they’re mine” and so on !!! ……………..Some of those people still buy Wagyu beef from me.